-- The statutory merger process cannot be used for partial transfers - There must be at least one Irish company limited by shares involved. - Contracts not governed by Irish law and assets with a non-Irish situs may be subject to additional requirements imposed by local law. - If the merging entity is a public limited company, or unanimous shareholder approval is not possible, a court process will be required. - If using the SAP, there may be potential unlimited liability for the directors.
+- The statutory merger process cannot be used for partial transfers. - There must be at least one Irish company limited by shares involved. - The transfer of contracts is not governed by Irish law and assets with a non-Irish situs may be subject to additional requirements imposed by local law. - If the merging entity is a public limited company, or unanimous shareholder approval is not possible, a court process will be required. - If using the SAP, there may be potential unlimited liability for the directors.